JacobDev1/xl-converter/README.md

 ## Supported Formats

 Input -> Output
-- PNG / JPG / GIF -> JXL
+- PNG, JPG, GIF... -> JXL, AVIF, WEBP
-- JXL -> PNG
+- JXL, AVIF, WEBP -> PNG

 ## Development

 - `stable` branch is meant for regular use
 - `unstable` branch is where all the development happens

-Future versions are planned to be based off of FFmpeg.
-The current release is based on [libjxl](https://github.com/libjxl/libjxl).
+The current release is based on [libjxl](https://github.com/libjxl/libjxl) and ImageMagick.